lucasanuge/Amazon_Vine_Analysis/README.md

  As seen from the screenshot above, 42.34% of all the Vine reviews are 5 stars rated and 49.92% of the all non-Vine reviews are 5 star rated.
 5 star Vine reviews are only 0.50% of all the total reviews and 5 star non-Vine reviews are 49.32% of all the total reviews.

+## Summary
+With the results above, we can see that there is no strong positivity bias for reviews in the Vine program.
+As we see, 42.34% of all the useful Vine reviews are 5 star rated and 49.92% of the non Vine reviews are 5 star rated.
+This shows that although Vine members are being paid to review the products, they are less likely to give a 5 star rating for the product than non-Vine members.
+This in fact shows a counter to the argument.